Warthog

 Boars join the groups only to mate, and are distinguishable from sows by their prominent face warts, which are thought to be defensive pads protecting their heads during often violent fights.

-Cheetahs do think twice before tackling adult warthogs, as mothers defending their offspring often chase them and they can be fierce.
+Cheetahs do think twice before tackling an adult, as mothers defending their offspring often chase them and they can be fierce.

 Best places to see them are in the Nairobi and Amboseli National Parks and in the Masai Mara National Reserve.